NotoriousPyro/flask-caching-json/docs/index.rst

    options (CACHE_ARGS, however, is converted to a list).

-Your custom cache should, however, subclass the :class:`flask_caching.backends.cache.BaseCache` class so it provides all the necessary methods to be usable.
+Your custom cache should, however, subclass the :class:`flask_caching_json.backends.cache.BaseCache` class so it provides all the necessary methods to be usable.

-.. versionchanged:: 1.9.1 If your custom cache type *is* a subclass of :class:`flask_caching.backends.cache.BaseCache`, Flask-Caching will, instead of directly instantiating the class, call its ``factory`` class method with the same args as listed above.
+.. versionchanged:: 1.9.1 If your custom cache type *is* a subclass of :class:`flask_caching_json.backends.cache.BaseCache`, Flask-Caching will, instead of directly instantiating the class, call its ``factory`` class method with the same args as listed above.
 Unless overridden, ``BaseCache.factory`` simply instantiates the object without passing any arguments to it.
-   Built-in cache classes have overridden this to mimic the old, function based cache isntantiation, so if you subclassed something that is not :class:`flask_caching.backends.cache.BaseCache`, you may want to consult the source code to see if your class is still compatible.
+   Built-in cache classes have overridden this to mimic the old, function based cache isntantiation, so if you subclassed something that is not :class:`flask_caching_json.backends.cache.BaseCache`, you may want to consult the source code to see if your class is still compatible.

 An example implementation::